UnderstandLingBV/Tuktu/documentation/processors/bucket/concurrent/tuktu.processors.bucket.concurrent.SortProcessor.json.md

     - The field (key) to sort items on.

     * **asc_desc** *(type: string)* `[Optional]`
     - Whether to sort ascending (asc) or descending (desc).
-Ascending by default.
+Any value other than 'desc' will be assumed ascending.